If you have a missing tooth or teeth and you are considering the pros and cons of dental implants versus a bridge, we have a detailed analysis.

-- Preparation of teeth for a bridge cause trauma to those teeth, often resulting in root canal treatments in addition to the bridge.
+- Preparation of teeth for a bridge causes trauma to those teeth, often resulting in root canal treatments in addition to the bridge

-- Implants help to reduce the load on surrounding teeth lessening the possibility of damage or failure
+- Implants help reduce the load on surrounding teeth, lessening the possibility of damage or failure

 - Acceptance by insurance plans increases continually

-- Cost is similar to a bridge, less expensive in some cases.
+- Cost is similar to a bridge and is less expensive in some cases

 - Implant procedures take longer to complete.
-While some companies are advertising immediate use implants, this practice is limited to a very small number of people and under specific circumstances.
+While some companies are advertising immediate-use implants, this practice is limited to a very small number of people and under specific circumstances.
 Here at Benchmark Dental, and for most patients, we prefer to let the implant integrate with your bone for a few months before placing the crown.
-This insures the long term success of the placement.
+This ensures the long-term success of the placement.

 - In some cases, bone grafting is necessary, requiring an additional procedure and additional healing time.

 A fixed dental bridge is a permanent prosthesis that is attached to your existing natural teeth on either side of the missing tooth.
 In dental bridge surgery, the teeth on either side of the missing tooth socket are ground down to fit the sockets cast in the dental bridge.
 The bridge is then cemented in place to “bridge” the gap.

 - Shorter timeframe of treatment

 - If the bone has recessed, no bone grafting is necessary